No Longer Showing.

 Marianna Ellenberg: Pawel & Ebola is made possible with support from Marta Heflin Foundation, Howard Gilman Foundation, The Fan Fox and Leslie R. Samuels Foundation, and Joseph and Joan Cullman Foundation for the Arts; and in part by public funds from New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.

-Photo: Thana Brick, with performers Dee Hamid and Angel Sion and costumes by Nancy Stella Soto.
+Photo: Thana Brick, with performers Dee Hamid and Angel Sion.